YousifHamid/Sudamark/replit.md

 - Implemented favorites and AsyncStorage persistence
 - Generated app icon and updated splash screen
 - Applied iOS 26 Liquid Glass-inspired design guidelines
+- **Added Arabic as default language with RTL layout support**
+- **Created LanguageContext with full translations for onboarding, login, and profile screens**
+- **Language switcher in Profile screen to toggle between Arabic and English**
+- **3-screen onboarding flow with Arabaty logo and bilingual content**

 ## User Preferences